Managed Risk

 - Stripe negative balance liability

-When you onboard new connected accounts to your platform, Stripe conducts a number of up-front risk-based onboarding checks.
-These checks verify adherence to our compliance and regulatory standards and help identify fraud and credit risk signals.
+When you onboard new connected accounts to your platform, Stripe conducts up-front risk-based onboarding checks to verify adherence to our compliance and regulatory standards and help identify fraud and credit risk signals.

-You can implement additional onboarding verifications to meet relevant regulations for products or services offered by your platform or connected accounts.
+You can implement additional onboarding verifications to meet relevant regulations for products or services you or your connected accounts offer.

-Stripe performs ongoing monitoring of risk signals (KYC, transaction data, and so on) to identify connected accounts that might pose credit or fraud risks.
-We use automated processes, such as machine learning models and Stripe risk team manual reviews.
-Stripe automates interventions against risky businesses to reduce fraud and risk of loss.
+We perform ongoing monitoring of risk signals (KYC, transaction data, and so on) to identify connected accounts that might pose credit or fraud risks.
+We use automated processes, such as AI models and Stripe risk team manual reviews.
+We automate interventions against risky businesses to reduce fraud and risk of loss.
 For example, Stripe processes might flag a risky connected account in response to a number of signals such as elevated losses, spikes in chargeback rates, or refunds.
-In response, Stripe might take targeted action on that account using any of a large number of interventions to reduce risk exposure.
-Some of the Stripe key risk interventions include:
+In response, we might take targeted action on that account to reduce risk exposure, including:

-- Changes to capabilities: In response to risk signals, Stripe might slow or pause payouts, or pause a connected account’s ability to process charges.
+- **Changes to capabilities**: Stripe might slow or pause payouts, or pause a connected account’s ability to process charges.

-- Reserves: In response to risk signals, Stripe might hold a reserve on the connected account balance.
+- **Reserves**: Stripe might hold a reserve on the connected account balance.
 It can be a fixed amount or a percentage of transaction amounts.

 - **Offboarding**: In the extreme case that a business poses significant risk to Stripe or your platform (ToS violations, fraud, and so on), Stripe might deactivate the connected account.